tywil04/PasswordServer/README.md

 # Password Manager
 This is the code for my Computer Science A Level project.
 The password manager is written in go (golang) and serves as a webserver with an API and Client to interact with the API.
 I am using `net/http` to run the http server and I am using `html/template` for all the HTML.
 Both of these libraries are from the robust standard library.
+The database used is sqlite3, however, gorm makes it easy to modify the code to use some other database.

 # Direct External Depencencies
 - `gorm` which is an awesome database orm, this project is using sqlite3 however gorm supports many more databases.